Estimated reading time: 12 minutes

 I’ll admit that before I started budgeting, I was horrible like this, but I made sure my bills were paid on time each month.

-This is a great time to clean out the drawers, toss away old bills, and start fresh with current documents.
+This is a great time to clean the drawers, toss away old bills, and start fresh with current documents.

 If most of your bills are paid automatically or arrive electronically, start a folder in your email for each bill.

-The idea is to put each email from the company you owe money to into the folder once the bill is paid.
+The idea is to put each email from the company you owe money into the folder once the bill is paid.

 One of our faults was not having enough money in our chequing account when money was automatically debited.